knowmics-lab/RNAdetector/README.md

 - Remotely controllable
 - Completely off line
 - Graphical User Interface (GUI)
-- Graphical reports with the results of the analyses
+- Graphical reports with the results of the analysis
 # RNAdetector installation
 ## Installation on Windows Professional
 - Install **Docker Desktop** in your computer by downloading the installer at this link [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows/)